dangooddd/chosen.nvim/README.md

 - Save current buffer to Chosen index (c by default)
 - Toggle delete mode (d by default)
 - Toggle swap mode (s by default)
-- Press key from index_keys variable in config
+- Pick file with one key from config.keys

 In delete mode, key press will delete file from the list.